DJRLincs/DJRLincs/README.md

-- 👋 Hi, I’m David I am currently a Moderator/Support with Contender for the Vics Modern Warfare Mod and Contagion (https://www.mwcontagion.com)
+- 👋 Hi, I’m David I am currently a Moderator and Support for Contender for the Vics Modern Warfare Mod and Contagion (https://www.mwcontagion.com)
 - 👀 I’m interested in Server Development and Networks
 - 🌱 I’m currently learning anything i can.